 You run a business that needs a special project to be completed.
 While it would be possible to find a contractor via word of mouth, and hope for the best, that would not exactly be a wise decision.
 However, when you utilize a Request for Proposal, you will have the ability to go over what contractors can offer you, and choose the best one for the job.
 By using a Request for Proposal, you will be able to go over their qualifications, merit, stature, and skills.
 This document gives you complete control over the decision.
 The Request for Proposal gives you all the information you could want, including rates, time estimations, subcontractor issues, etc. If you are a contractor, the Request for Proposal is how you can get the best jobs for you.

-Request for Proposal documents are necessary and important for continued success of a business.
+Request for Proposal documents is necessary and important for the continued success of a business.
 However, these documents can be confusing and complex at times.
 This is why people tend to use Request for Proposal Templates as a guide to collecting the proper information, as well as writing the documents.
-Your time is valuable, and Request for Proposal Templates are easy to use, and expedite the process of composing the document.
-These templates are available in a variety of formatting layouts, and are designed specifically with your needs and requirements in mind.
+Your time is valuable, and Request for Proposal Templates are easy to use and expedite the process of composing the document.
+These templates are available in a variety of formatting layouts and are designed specifically with your needs and requirements in mind.
 Below you will find an introduction to the basics of creating your Request for Proposal document.

 The Business Proposal: An Introduction

 When a business wishes to sell a service, commodity, or product to a potential buyer, they write a business proposal.
 This is an important step in a sales transaction, as the potential buyer is often considering several proposals at one time, in order to find the best deal for themselves.
 A business proposal is written in response to a Request for Proposal document.